 Today, a great deal has changed.
-Interest rates and inflation may stay near current low levels indefinitely.
+Interest rates and inflation may stay near current low levels for a while.
 In that case, you'll make a modest return on your fixed-return investments.
-But interest rates and inflation could move substantially higher.
+But interest rates and inflation will likely move substantially higher.

 In that case, you could experience capital losses and a loss of purchasing power on your fixed-return investments.
-That's why my advice now is to hold a minimum of your money in fixed-return investments.
+That's why my advice now is to hold a minimum of your money to fixed-return investments.